sider/sider-docs/docs/getting-started/code-quality.md

 The detailed message of the issue will appear during the mouse hovers over the wavy lines.
 You can also make the message pinned by clicking the `View Problem` button on the hovering message.

-So, the `Files` tab helps you to find easily which files or directories need to be refactored.
+So, the `Files` tab helps you find easily which files or directories need to be refactored.

 ## Inspections